Parents as Partners

 - preparing for the job and/or graduate school search, including learning how to write a resume, developing a portfolio and successful interviewing skills, and learning how to conduct an effective job search

-You can help by encouraging your Cal U student to begin the career development process early (beginning freshman year) by enrolling in our Career Advantage Program, stopping by our offices, visiting our websites and participating in career events.
-Students are also encouraged to schedule a one-on-one appointment with their Career Advisor by calling Career Services at 724-938-4413, or with the Internship Center at 724-938-6040.
+You can help by encouraging your Cal U student to begin the career development process early (beginning freshman year) by participating in Career Advantage, stopping by our offices, visiting our websites and participating in career events.
+Students are also encouraged to schedule a one-on-one appointment with their Career Advisor by calling the Career & Professional Development Center at 724-938-4413, or with the Internship Center at 724-938-6040.
+Our offices are located in Natali Student Center Suite 138.

 If you would like to receive e-mails about upcoming events, call or e-mail our office at 724-938-4413 or firstname.lastname@example.org and request to join our parent e-mail list.